 Dr John M. Chang, a former vice-President and leader of the new faction of the?

-Dr John M. Chang, a former vice-President and leader of the new faction of the Democratic Party, was elected Prime Minister of South Korea at a vote taken August 19 in Seoul's House of Representatives.
+Background: Dr John M. Chang, a former vice-President and leader of the new faction of the Democratic Party, was elected Prime Minister of South Korea at a vote taken August 19 in Seoul's House of Representatives.
 He obtained 117 votes to 107 - two more than needed for a simple majority.
 Inside the National Assembly building a former Assembly member, Kim Du Han, threw leaflets opposing Dr Chang and was escorted away by police.

 Outside, police fought to keep order in a crowd cheering their support for Dr Chang.
 As the new Premier came out of the building they followed his jeep shouting congratulations.